Updated Feb 19, 2026

 To get started, input your OpenAI "Secret Key" in Adalo's API Keys section.
 This key applies across all apps within your organization.
 Using Magic Text, you can pull data from the database or screen inputs directly into AI prompts, enabling tasks like intent recognition and more.

-One of the standout features of Adalo is its flexibility - you’re not tied to a single AI provider.
-However, keep in mind that Custom Actions, which are essential for NLP integration, are available only with Adalo's Professional plan ($60/month, billed annually) or higher.
+One of the standout features is flexibility—you're not tied to a single AI provider.
+Custom Actions, which are essential for NLP integration, are available with Adalo's Professional plan ($36/month, billed annually) or higher.
+This pricing includes unlimited usage with no App Actions charges, eliminating the bill shock that can occur with usage-based platforms.

 "Before ChatGPT, each of these [NLP tasks] would've required its own tool or API, but now you can just use one simple tool and rely on the power of AI to make your apps better than ever." - Adalo